AKSW/CubeVizJs-Demopage/README.md

 ## Build

-docker build -t cubevizjs.demo.aksw .
+docker build -t cubevizjs-demo-aksw .

 ## Run

-docker run -d --name cubevizjs.demo.aksw -p 80:80 cubevizjs.demo.aksw
+docker run -d --name cubevizjs-demo-aksw -p 80:80 cubevizjs-demo-aksw

+## Update

+To update the container after a change of the static HTML, simply run `docker restart cubevizjs-demo-aksw`.
+This will copy the content from [Github Reposity](https://github.com/AKSW/CubeVizJs-Demopage.git) to nginx html root.

 ## Requirements